School travel plans

 3. Gather evidence

-After engaging your audience, you should start gathering information to inform the STP.
+After engaging your audience, start gathering information to inform the STP.

-- You need to understand the travel patterns of the school community and any issues or opportunities.
-You will need to do this with surveys.
+You need to understand the travel patterns of the school community and any issues or opportunities.

-Analyse the results so you can inform how the community currently travels and where changes could be made.
+Analyse the results to see how the community currently travels and where changes could be made.

 4. Develop an action plan